StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/about-observables.md

 # About Observables

 Observables are data points that represent specific events or properties within a system, monitored for signs of suspicious activity.
-These can include stateful properties like IP addresses, domain names, file MD5 hashes, or system behaviors, as well as measurable events such as the creation or deletion of files, registry keys, and other activities crucial to system and network operations.
+These can include stateful properties like IP addresses, domain names, file MD5 hashes, or system behaviors.
+They can also cover measurable events such as the creation or deletion of files, registry keys, and other activities crucial to system and network operations.

 This topic provides an overview of the main characteristics of observables in TheHive.